dotnet/aspnetcore/src/Components/README.md

 Each app server mounts the same `BasicTestApp` application under each scenario (located at `tests/testassets/BasicTestApp`).

+These tests are run in the CI as part of the [`aspnetcore-components-e2e`](https://dev.azure.com/dnceng/public/_build?definitionId=1026) pipeline.

 #### How to run the E2E Tests

 To run the tests for this project, follow these steps (from the root directory):